christianalfoni/impact/docs/giving-up-react.md

 ## Introduction

 After the summer of 2014 I quit my job as a consultant.
 Up to that point I had worked on several projects, amongst those building a highly interactive web based switchboard for mobile phones.
-It would take events from the GSM network to produce your call state, show queues of callers, conference calls, sms, phonebooks, call groups, outlook sync etc. It was all written in JavaScript and we used no existing tooling.
+It would take events from the GSM network to produce your call state, show queues of callers, conference calls, sms, phonebooks, call groups, outlook sync etc. The client was written in JavaScript and we used no existing tooling.
 It gave me a solid understanding of the language and how to organise and build tooling to scale code.
-Also during this project, and later projects, I have been working with junior engineers and experienced how productive we can all be using tools that reflects a strong mental model of how to build an application.
+During this project, and later projects, I worked with junior engineers and experienced how productive we can all be using tools that reflects a strong mental model of how to build an application.

 I must have been a magnet to productivity tools, cause that is all I have been working on since.
 Managing a lot of client state due to complex user interfaces that has a high degree of interactivity.
 To manage all this complexity I built tools like [Cerebral](https://cerebraljs.com/), later [Overmind](https://overmindjs.org/) and written a myriad of articles like [Value comparison VS mutation tracking](https://medium.com/itnext/updating-uis-value-comparison-vs-mutation-tracking-9f6fe912dd9a), [Reducing the pain of developing apps](https://medium.com/@christianalfoni/reducing-the-pain-of-developing-apps-cd10b2e6a83c), [UI as an implementation detail](https://medium.com/swlh/ui-as-an-implementation-detail-7fb9f952fb43) etc. My most recent work has been at [CodeSandbox](https://codesandbox.io).

 In this article I am going to share some strong opinions about React.
-At some points I am honestly just venting, but I will do my best to explain the source of the frustration.
-React is a tool I honestly owe my whole career to, so this is not stating that my time with React was a waste of time.
-On the contrary, it has been exceptionally educational.
-That said, my main priority is to simplify the process of building applications and creating a balance between moving fast and still be able to scale.
-React has made this difficult.
+I will do my best to explain the source of the frustration.
+Nevertheless React is a tool I honestly owe my whole career to.
+My time with React has in no way been a waste of time.
+It has been exceptionally educational, helped me contritube to open source and led my to amazing career opportunities.
+That said, I want to simplify the process of building productivity types of applications, balancing moving fast and ability to scale.
+Allow juniors and seniors in the same team feel productive and spend time on what matters, creating an amazing user experiences.
+Over time React has added more and more friction to reaching that goal.

 ## User interfaces as a function of state